DamienIrving/climate-analysis/data_processing/tscale_analysis_notes.md

 # Timescale analysis

+There are two parts to the timescale analysis.
+An objective part (using `plot_freq_spectrum.py` to calculate the average spectra over the entire time period) and a visual part (which is detailed here).

-The overall aim is to reproduce the images I showed in a previous meeting with Ian, for 3-years of individual days for a running mean of 1, 5, 30, 90, 180 days.
+The overall aim of the visual part is to reproduce the images I showed in a previous meeting with Ian, for 3-years of individual days for a running mean of 1, 5, 30, 90, 180 days.
 Those images had three panels:

 - A map of the wave envelope with zonal streamfunction anomaly over the top (/visualisation/plot_envelope.py)